sarmbruster/neo4j-spock-extension/README.md

 GPL v3

 ## build & install ##
 neo4j-spock-extension uses [Gradle](http://www.gradle.org) as build system.
+To build on your own, use `./gradlew test assemble`.

 ### features ###
 * for unit tests, derive from NeoSpecification instead of spock.lang.Specification